erincones/cowsayjs/README.md

 ### NodeJS dependency

-Depending on your project setup, after install the package, you can import the main three functions in two ways.
+Depending on your project setup, you can import the main three functions in two ways.

 ```JavaScript
 // ES5